AidenEscamilla/Johann/README.md

 ### 5. Spotify API Integration

 Develop code to pull data from a user's Spotify playlists, albums they follow, and saved songs.
 Save the songs to the database.
-Organize the saved songs into the web crawler, initiating the process of lyrics extraction from Genius.com.
+Pass the saved songs into the web crawler, initiating the process of lyrics extraction from Genius.com.

 ### 6. Lyrics Extraction and Storage

 Implement the functionality to parse and save the lyrics returned from Genius.com.
-Ensure proper storage and organization of the lyrics data for efficient sentiment analysis.\
+Ensure proper storage and organization of the lyric data for efficient lyrical analysis.
-\
-***Work in progress - Keep new line characters for poem-like formatting.
-This helps ChatGpt in analyzing the Sentiment.***

 ### 7. Sentiment Analysis

-Apply sentiment analysis to the extracted lyrics.
-Utilize libraries like NLTK for sentiment analysis and scikit-learn to create a vector space, generating similarity values for song comparisons.\
-\
-***Work in progress - Implement the Openai API to get better sentiment analysis from ChatGPT***
+Send the lyrics to ChatGpt asking for a 1 paragraph summary of the songs sentiment and store the summary in the database.
+Send the summary back to ChatGpt to gather embeddings and store the embeddings as a vector in the database.

+### 8. Mapping

+Transform the users song embeddings into a 2d map to visualize the clusters.
+Use clustering algorithms to create clusters of the songs.
+E.x: Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDB Scan), K-Means, ect.
+Give each song a cluster label and store that in the database.

+### 9. Playlist generation

+Based on the cluster label for each song, generate a playlist for the user and put the playlist in their Spotify Library.

-### 8. Recommendation Engine
+### 10. Recommendation Engine

 Based on the similarity values obtained through sentiment analysis, develop a recommendation engine that suggests songs with close similarity values.
 Create a user-friendly output, presenting recommendations based on emotional tones found in the lyrics.

-### 9. Exception Handling and Analysis
+### 11. Exception Handling and Analysis

 Implement comprehensive exception handling throughout the process to ensure the robustness of the system.
 Log any failed attempts in retrieving lyrics for later manual analysis, allowing continuous improvement of the web crawling process.

-### 10. Testing and Refinement
+### 12. Testing and Refinement

-Conduct thorough testing at each stage of the design process.\
+Conduct thorough testing at each stage of the design process.
+Create unit tests for all major functions and processes.
-***In the future: Refine the recommendation system based on testing results, and iterate as necessary to enhance overall performance and user satisfaction.***

-### 11. Documentation
+### 13. Documentation

 Document the entire design process, including code comments, to facilitate understanding and future development.
 Provide clear instructions for setting up and running the system